prep-gh/flowcrypt-docs/content/help/faq.md

 Last thing to note is that such simple password-protected messages expire (get deleted) in 3 days by default.
 Paid users can choose expiration date.
 Messages sent between users that have FlowCrypt or similar software set up on each side do not expire at all.

-### My contact sent me a public PGP encrypt key.
-How and where do I use it?

-see [...] import public key

-### FlowCrypt PGP usage basics

-> I've gone through the set-up steps, but am now looking for a basic description of how this pgp works on my recepients' end of things.
->
-> Do I need to give them a key, or will they be able to read my emails without it?
->
-> Is the passphrase that I created when setting up the account the same key that I would need to give my recepients for them to read my emails?

-If the recipient has encryption set up, nothing special is needed.
-Just use the "Secure Compose" to write them an encrypted message.

-Your pass phrase that you set up earlier should always stay private, don't share that with anyone.

-Anytime you write someone who doesn't seem to have encryption set up, the recipient email will turn grey (in Secure Compose).
-These messages will have to be protected with an additional password that you share with the recipient (you'll be prompted for one if needed).

 ### Which messages will be encrypted?
 Do my friends have to use this too?